xlwings/xlwings-server/docs/performance.md

 ## Custom Functions

-An easy way to make custom functions perform better is to reduce their number.
+While xlwings can handle 10,000s of custom functions, there is an easy way to to make custom functions perform better: reduce their number.
 And this can often be achieved by using dynamic arrays in place of many single-cell functions.
 Consider the following example:

 ```python
 import numpy as np